charleskoffler/clprolf/docs/official/clprolf_off_doc_6_simu_multi_inh.md

 When a role annotation is present on an interface, like @Agent, for example, the "@Version_inh"(nor @Compat_interf_version) is not mandatory.
 When a class role is present on an interface, and extends an interface with a marked class role too, the enforcing of inheritance @Forced_int_inh is not mandatory.
+But in the language, the syntax is 'version_inh agent(or another class role) Teacher (...)".

 Conclusion: we can use the class roles for the interfaces, if we prefer talking about inheritance for interfaces.
 And it exists @Version_inh and @Capacity_inh too.
 But this is optional is clprolf, and multiple inheritance (except for capacity inheritance) is not recommended.